1997 Dallas Cowboys season

-The 1997 Dallas Cowboys season was the franchise's 38th season in the National Football League (NFL) and was the fourth and final season under head coach Barry Switzer.
-Heavily favored to represent the NFC in Super Bowl XXXII for the fourth time in the 1990s, the team took a significant step backwards.
+The 1997 Dallas Cowboys season was the franchise's 38th season in the National Football League (NFL) and was its fourth under head coach Barry Switzer.
+Before the season, the Cowboys were considered among the favorites to represent the NFC in Super Bowl XXXII.
+Instead, the team regressed significantly.

-The Cowboys not only failed to improve on their 10–6 record from 1996, they finished with a losing record for the first time since 1990 and failed to qualify for the playoffs.
+The Cowboys not only failed to improve on their 10–6 record from 1996, they finished with a 6-10 record.
+It was their first losing season since 1990, and as a result the Cowboys failed to qualify for the playoffs after six consecutive seasons of postseason appearances, including their three Super Bowl victories during the decade.
 A series of countless off-the-field incidents, lack of discipline, and rumors of infighting between quarterback Troy Aikman and head coach Barry Switzer plagued the team throughout the year.

-Switzer resigned at the end of the season, bringing his coaching career to an end.
-Chan Gailey would be his successor.
+Switzer would resign from the Cowboys at the end of the campaign.